Engage community-led solutions for human health and the health of our planet.

 Imagine!
 Since 2007, there have been 23,000 patients visits at Klinik ASRI, and another 1700 patients seen in remote villages via our mobile clinic; the Forest Guardian program was launched; 250 organic farm trainings have led to the establishment of over a dozen organic farming cooperatives; 71 goats have been distributed to 44 widows; 42 acres are actively being reforested; and, 25 children participated in the inaugural ASRI Kids program - providing a poignant link to the future for all.

 Thank you for your generous gifts that have made these achievements, and more, possible.
 The July 2012 newsletter is devoted to sharing this amazing story and Health In Harmony’s great appreciation and open invitation to continue to support our work.
-Donate now.

 Here, we reprint Program Director Toni Gorog's story of Day One, and share photographs from 2007 and 2012:

 June was incredibly busy, incredibly fun, and incredibly successful for Health In Harmony….
 Klinik ASRI opened!
 It rained the whole night before…but the morning of the grand opening the sun came out, the air was fresh, the gibbons were singing.

 We arrived early.
 Teams rushed around in a frenzy to sweep, set up rows of chairs, and tie up loose ends.
 I found Kinari in her formal kebaya kneeling in the back courtyard to straighten pots of flowering plants and pick candy wrappers left by the construction workers out of the flower beds.
 Such dedication, and not a wrinkle in her sarong!